ad-freiburg/ad-blog/content/post/project-better-map-matching-mobile-phones-to-public-transit-vehicles/index.md

 This old approach has the downside that we find a good spatial solution first, and only afterwards check whether it is temporally valid.

 In the new approach

+Both approaches have the downside that they rely on linear interpolation for estimating where the PTV is between two stops.
+This is not accurate for _trip segments_ with varying speeds.

 We have the GTFS shapes network, where \\(G_{network}\\) and